pseusys/SeasideVPN/README.md

   for cleaning all building artifacts and Docker containers/images/networks.

   > NB!
 Several tools are required for the `make` command execution.
-  > They include but might not be limited to the following (search for installation tutorials in the dedicated READMEs):
+  > They include but might not be limited to the following:
   > - [`make`](https://www.gnu.org/software/make/) and [`bash`](https://www.gnu.org/software/bash/) for shell scripts execution.
   > - [`shellcheck`](https://github.com/koalaman/shellcheck) for `shell` script linting.
   > - Dependencies for `algae` running, testing and linting are listed in the [dedicated README](./viridian/algae/README.md#dependencies).